 Fast and Simple Working Capital

 You’ll have the financial means to hire new staff, open new locations and expand your business, however, you see fit with medical receivables financing.
 There are no limits to the amount of funding you can receive.
 Medical factoring is one of the few financing options that has the ability to grow with your business.

 Get paid faster.
 Complete the form or call 866-776-5407.

 The first variation of medical factoring involves entrepreneurs who own a service-oriented business within the healthcare industry.
 Specifically, medical transcription services, medical supply companies, medical staffing agencies, temporary nurse registries, outsourced medical coding companies, medical billing services, etc. can all benefit greatly by factoring their invoices.
 These types of healthcare service providers do not bill third-party payers.
 Instead, they bill the hospitals or healthcare facilities directly.

 PRN Funding is one of the few medical factoring companies that have been providing factoring to healthcare service providers for well over a decade.
 We work exclusively within the healthcare industry.
 It’s our specialty and we’d love to assist your growing business.

 - A healthcare vendor sends invoices to a medical provider (i.e. physicians’ office, medical clinic, hospital, nursing home, etc.) for services rendered or goods provided.

-  - The healthcare vendor then submits a copy of those invoices in addition to any supporting documentation (i.e. signed time sheets) to their invoice funding company (PRN Funding, LLC).
+- The healthcare vendor then submits a copy of those invoices in addition to any supporting documentation (i.e. signed time sheets) to a medical factoring company like PRN Funding, LLC.

 - At which point, PRN Funding purchases those invoices and advances 80-90% of their face value.
 (Funds are typically deposited directly into the vendor’s bank account within 24-48 hours).